willymcallister/willymcallister.github.io/_articles/images.md

 {% capture alt %}Ant encased in a drop of amber{% endcapture %}
 {% capture height %}200px{% endcapture %}
 {% capture description %}
-Amber is the fossilized form of tree resin.
-Think of it as a natural form of plastic.
+Amber is the fossilized form of tree resin, basically a natural form of plastic.
 {% endcapture %}{% include image_left_with_text.html %}

 ## Image_right_with_caption